 - The Warlord Chronicles trilogy (The Winter King, Enemy of God and Excalibur: A Novel of Arthur) which is about King Arthur attempting to set up a kingdom by being threatened by invasion from the Anglo-Saxons.

-- The Saxon Stories which is six novels about Alfred the Great and his uneasy ally Uhtred who is raised as a viking.
+- The Saxon Stories which is an ongoing series of novels about Alfred the Great and his uneasy ally Uhtred who is raised as a viking.

 - The invading Saxons are the antagonists of the middle novels of Rosemary Sutcliff's The Eagle of the Ninth series – The Silver Branch, The Lantern Bearers, Sword at Sunset, and Dawn Wind.